c410-f3r/lucia/README.md

 Each request has one or more data formats or protocols attached specifically to an API.

-They are what will be serialized and deserialized so order to create yet another data format, it is necessary to implement `Deserialize` and `Serialize` according to the desired serializer.
+They are what will be serialized and deserialized so in order to create yet another data format, it is necessary to implement `Deserialize` and `Serialize` according to the desired serializer.

 | Name | URL |
 |---|---|